the4thdoctor/pg_chameleon/README.rst

 ********************************
 The system wide install is now supported correctly.

-The first time ``chameleon`` is executed it creates a configuration directory in $HOME/.pg_chameleon.
+The configuration is set with the command ``chameleon set_configuration_files`` in $HOME/.pg_chameleon .
-Inside the directory there are two subdirectories.
+Inside the directory there are three subdirectories.

 * configuration is where the configuration files are stored.